Mako88/dxx-rebirth-installer/README.md

 ## Instructions for Compiling Yourself:

-1. Unzip the official release to C:\DXX-Rebirth\
+1. Unzip the official release to C:\DXX-Rebirth\D*X

 2. Replace the Hi-res addon in the D1 folder with the one in the include\Addons folder